Professional Disc Golf Association: PDGA Majors

 Majors are the highest level of disc golf competition.
-The current PDGA Majors held annually are: the Professional, Amateur, Masters, and Junior Disc Golf World Championships; the United States national championships (United States Disc Golf Championship, United States Women's Disc Golf Championship, United States Amateur Disc Golf Championship, Tim Selinske United States Masters Championships, and the National Collegiate Disc Golf Championships); the European Open; and the PDGA Champions Cup.
-The current FPO World Champion is Kristin Tattar, and the current MPO World Champion is Paul McBeth.
+The current PDGA Majors held annually are: the Professional, Amateur, Masters, and Junior Disc Golf World Championships; the United States national championships (United States Disc Golf Championship, United States Women's Disc Golf Championship, United States Amateur Disc Golf Championship, Tim Selinske United States Masters Championships, and the National Collegiate Disc Golf Championships); a European Major (in 2025, the European Disc Golf Festival in Estonia); and the PDGA Champions Cup.
+The current FPO World Champion is Ohn Scoggins and the current MPO World Champion is Gannon Buhr, both from the United States of America.

 Disc Golf Pro Tour

 The Disc Golf Pro Tour (DGPT) is the Official Pro Tour of the PDGA.
 The DGPT is a private enterprise which partners with the PDGA (and in which the PDGA has a minority ownership interest).
 In addition to the 14 main medal play events and the DGPT Match Play Championship, the top touring pros can qualify for the DGPT Tour Championship, a seeded bracket of knockout golf performed at the end of every tour season.
-The 2021 DGPT Champions are Missy Gannon (FPO) and Nathan Queen (MPO).
+The 2024 DGPT Champions are Missy Gannon (FPO) and Gannon Buhr (MPO).

 International Disc Golf Center

 The PDGA International Disc Golf Center features a modern clubhouse with 2700 sqft of amenities, art, and disc golf attractions.
-The clubhouse is home to the Ed Headrick Memorial Museum, which showcases many historical items from the early days of the sport including the first prototype Disc Pole Hole and flying discs from the Frisbie Pie Company pie pan, to the Frisbee(c), to today's modern high tech golf discs.
+The clubhouse is home to the Ed Headrick Memorial Museum, which showcases many historical items from the early days of the sport including the first prototype Disc Pole Hole and flying discs from the Frisbie Pie Company pie pan, to the Frisbee, to today's modern high tech golf discs.

-The IDGC also features the Disc Golf Hall of Fame.
+The IDGC also features the World Disc Golf Hall of Fame.
 Located in Wildwood Park Columbia County, Georgia on Clarks Hill Lake.
 It is 22 miles from Augusta, Georgia.
-This 975 acre park is home to PDGA Headquarters and holds three disc golf courses.
+This 975-acre park is home to PDGA Headquarters.
+Prior to a Southern pine beetle infestation, it held three courses.
+The property is currently being redesigned and no courses are open for play at this time (fall 2025).